 For the time being Lonely Planet has no travel guides dedicated to the individual Caucasus countries, but the three combined give a good overview.

-5. NEW – Overland Guidebook on Georgia
+5. Overland Guidebook on Georgia

 Oun Travela is working hard on publishing a fantastic series of overland guidebooks designed for, yes, overlanders.
 Check out their website for more overland travel guidebooks!
 Here’s EXPLORE GEORGIA.